Registration, cancellation, and refunds

 Will I get a refund if I choose to withdraw from a program?

-If you withdraw from a program less than five days prior to its start date, you are only entitled to a refund if a waiting list is active for the program and the spot can to be filled.
+If you withdraw from a program less than seven days prior to its start date, you are only entitled to a refund if a waiting list is active for the program and the spot can to be filled.
 Please contact the recreation centre offering your program to request a refund.

 If, due to unforeseen circumstances you cannot attend or if you are unsatisfied with the program, please contact the recreation centre offering your program to discuss your eligibility for a refund.
 Once the program has begun, a pro-rated refund can be issued.